Royal Antwerp FC

-Royal Antwerp Football Club (commonly referred to as Royal Antwerp or simply Antwerp) is a Belgian professional football club based in the city of Antwerp.
-They compete in the Belgian Pro League, the top flight of Belgian football.
-Founded in 1880, Royal Antwerp is considered to be the oldest football club in Belgium.
+Royal Antwerp Football Club, commonly referred to as Royal Antwerp or simply Antwerp, is a Belgian professional football club based in the city of Antwerp.
+The club competes in the Belgian Pro League, the top flight of Belgian football.
+Founded in 1880, Royal Antwerp is considered the oldest football club in Belgium.

-The team has won the Belgian league title five times and the Belgian Cup four times, including a double in 2022–23.
-In European competitions, it reached the final of the UEFA Cup Winners' Cup in 1992–93 and qualified for the Group stage of UEFA Champions League for the first time in 2023.
+Royal Antwerp has won the Belgian league title five times and the Belgian Cup four times, including a domestic double in the 2022–23 season.
+In European competitions, the club reached the final of the UEFA Cup Winners' Cup in 1992–93 and qualified for the UEFA Champions League group stage for the first time in 2023.

-The club's home colours are red and white and, since 1923, they have played their home games at Bosuilstadion in the Deurne district of Antwerp.
+Their home colours are red and white.
+Since 1923, the club has played their home games at the Bosuilstadion in the Deurne district of Antwerp.

 History

 Early history (1880–1999)

-The Antwerp Football and Cricket Club was founded in 1880 by British workers based in Antwerp, 15 years before the creation of the Royal Belgian Football Association; Antwerp is regarded as the oldest club in Belgium.
-Initially focused on cricket and general athletic activities, the club did not establish organized football until 1887 when the football division was founded with its own board, named Antwerp Football Club.
-Being the oldest active club at the time, it was the first club to register to the Association in 1895.
+The Antwerp Football and Cricket Club was founded in 1880 by British workers based in Antwerp, 15 years before the creation of the Royal Belgian Football Association.
+Initially focused on cricket and general athletic activities, the club did not establish organized football until 1887, when the football division was founded with its own board and named Antwerp Football Club.
+As the oldest active club at the time, it was the first to register with the Association in 1895.
 Consequently, when matricule numbers were introduced in 1926, the club received matricule number one.

-In 1900, most of the players left the club for the new neighbouring club of Beerschot A.C., becoming the start of a long rivalry between both clubs.
-Royal Antwerp made history by becoming the most recent Belgian team to reach a European final when they advanced to the 1993 European Cup Winners’ Cup Final.
-Facing Parma at London’s Wembley Stadium on 12 May 1993, Antwerp's striker Francis Severeyns equalized early, but the Belgians ultimately succumbed to a 3–1 defeat.
+In 1900, many of the players left Royal Antwerp for the new club of Beerschot A.C. based in the Kiel neighborhood, igniting the start of a long rivalry between both clubs.
+Royal Antwerp became the most recent Belgian team to reach a European final when it advanced to the 1993 European Cup Winners’ Cup Final.
+Facing Parma at London’s Wembley Stadium on 12 May 1993, striker Francis Severeyns equalized early, but Antwerp ultimately lost 3–1.

-Royal Antwerp had a long-term partnership with the English club Manchester United, taking their young players on loan so that their development can be aided with first team football, and young players who require European work-permits can benefit from Belgium's more relaxed laws.
-An example of the latter was China international Dong Fangzhuo, who was unable to play for United immediately due to work permit problems and was loaned to allow him to gain first team experience.
+Royal Antwerp had a long-term partnership with English club Manchester United from 1998 to 2015, taking their young players on loan to give them first-team experience.
+Players who required European work permits also benefited from Belgium's more relaxed regulations.
+An example of the latter was Chinese international Dong Fangzhuo, who was unable to play for United immediately due to work permit issues and was loaned to Antwerp to gain first team experience.